Still Not Sure If Hairy Tales Can Help You?

 I offer free 15 minute phone consultations to answer any additional questions you might have.

 If your dog is food motivated, then yes.
-When teaching new behaviours, I do use treats.
+When teaching new behaviours, we do use treats.
 Once the behaviour can be preformed at a rate of success of 100% with treats, the treats will be quickly phased out in exchange for your affection.
 Treats are not the be all end all of rewards.
 If your dog is not food motivated, there are other things we can find that might motivate your dog more, like a certain toy for example.

 Yes.
 This is a common catch phrase people use in the dog training world as it makes them sound more legitimate.
 “Science based dog training” doesn’t actually mean anything, other than the fact that you are using methods that have been proven in science to work.
 The “positive only” or “R+” trainers will use this phrase to say that they only use positive reinforcement to train.
 This is not science based because there are 4 quadrants to learning, not just 1, and all 4 should be utilized at appropriate times for the fastest learning to occur.